AdaCore/gnatstudio/docs/users_guide/debugging.rst

 It is sometimes convenient to look at the assembly code for the subprogram or source line you are currently debugging.

-You can open the assembly window by using the menu `Debug->Data->Assembly`.
+.. index:: menu; debug --> data --> assembly

-.. index:: screen shot
+You can open the assembly window by using the menu :menuselection:`Debug --> Data --> Assembly`.

 .. image:: assembly.jpg

 The current assembly instruction is highlighted with a green arrow on its left.
 The instructions corresponding to the current source line are highlighted in red by default.
-This allows you to easily see where the program counter will point to, once you have pressed the "Next" button on the tool bar.
+This allows you to easily see where the program counter will point to, once you have pressed the :guilabel:`Next` button on the tool bar.

-Moving to the next assembly instruction is done through the "Nexti" (next instruction) button in the tool bar.
+Moving to the next assembly instruction is done through the :guilabel:`Nexti` (next instruction) button in the tool bar.
 If you choose "Stepi" instead (step instruction), this will also jump to the subprogram being called.